Veneer Vs. Solid Wood: Which Is Better for Furniture?

 Each piece of solid wood carries it own unique characteristics, and provides different designs of structure every time when used.

-Cons of Solid wood
+Limitations of Solid Wood

 Solid wood is easily prone to warping and takes much more care to maintain.